Car tax rules

 If you use the postal licensing service at the end of the month, there’s now an exemption for not displaying a tax disc.
-This exemption covers the first five working days of the month to allow time for the new disc to arrive in the post.
+This exemption covers the first fourteen days of the month to allow time for the new disc to arrive in the post.

 While you are still waiting for your new tax disc you will need to display your current tax disc.
 The exemption only applies if applications are made before the current tax disc or SORN expires.

 You must make a SORN if you don’t use or keep your vehicle on a public road.

 If you don’t tax or SORN your vehicle

 The Driver & Vehicle Agency (DVA) carries out a computer check each month, as well as roadside checks, to identify those vehicles without a valid tax disc.
 You could face an automatic penalty of £80 as well as a minimum fine of £1,000.
 Your vehicle could be clamped, impounded or even crushed.

 Up-to-date documents will help you tax or SORN your vehicle on time and avoid a penalty.
 Tell DVA when you change your name, address or vehicle details so that they can send your V11(NI) reminder on time.